Large sample spectral analysis of graph-based multi-manifold clustering: Numerical experiments

 \subsubsection{Path constraint graphs Vs other proximity graphs: self-intersections}

-In general, the use of inner fully connected and outer sparsely connected graphs on data sets imposes a specific geometric structure on the set $\M$ that is not necessarily the one inherited from the ambient space $\R^d$.
+In general, the use of fully inner connected and sparsely outer connected graphs on data sets imposes a specific geometric structure on the set $\M$ that is not necessarily inherited from the ambient space $\R^d$.
 This is true in the multi-manifold setting or even in the case of a single self-intersecting manifold (a setting not considered in our theoretical results).
 Take for example the self-intersecting manifold illustrated in Figures \ref{fig: selfintersect epsilon+,epsilon_-}-\ref{fig: selfintersect simple epsilon-neighbor}.
-We can see that when running spectral clustering with the annular graph with angle constraints we get a partition of the data that corresponds to the one we would have obtained when clustering a one dimensional curve with no self intersections (i.e. as if there wasn't any self-intersections).
+When running spectral clustering with the annular graph with angle constraints, we get a partition of the data corresponding to the one we would have obtained when clustering a one-dimensional curve with no self-intersections.
 This is illustrated in Figure \ref{fig: selfintersect epsilon+,epsilon_-}.
 Figures \ref{fig: selfintersect simple KNN} and \ref{fig: selfintersect simple epsilon-neighbor}, on the other hand, show the clusters obtained when running spectral clustering based on a standard $k$-NN graph and a standard $\veps$-proximity graph respectively.
 As can be observed, these partitions are markedly different from the one in Figure \ref{fig: selfintersect epsilon+,epsilon_-}.
-Notice that in this example the MMC method is able to detect the self-intersection point of the manifold.
+Notice that the MMC method can detect the self-intersection point in the manifold from this example.

 Figures \ref{fig: selfintersect epsilon+,epsilon_-}-\ref{fig: selfintersect simple epsilon-neighbor} illustrate the effect of different graphs on the output clusters.
-Likewise, when using higher eigenmodes to summarize more geometric content (\textit{a} geometric content) of the self intersecting manifold, different graphs capture the underlying manifold differently.
-Diffusion maps is a popular approach that uses the spectrum of a graph Laplacian operator to obtain a geometric summary of a data set (see \cite{coifman2006diffusion}).
+Likewise, different graphs capture the underlying manifold differently when using higher eigenmodes to summarize additional geometric content ({a} specific geometric content) of the self-intersecting manifold.